The Tragic Real-Life Story Of Bruce Willis

 His only story credit was widely panned

 The 1991 box-office bomb "Hudson Hawk" was quite the departure from what made Bruce Willis a megastar.
 Willis had invested much of himself into the production — the film boasts his only writing credit, according to The Independent.
-In an interview, the film's screenwriter, Steven E. de Souza said that Willis "took over the whole movie" and started re-writing the script.
+In an interview, the film's screenwriter, Steven E. de Souza, said that Willis "took over the whole movie" and started rewriting the script.
 It was also based on an idea that Willis kept for 12 years, according to The New York Times.
-In the media, Willis was portrayed as a large personality that made the production effort difficult.
+In the media, Willis was portrayed as a large personality who made the production effort difficult.
 According to an anonymous crew member, Willis commanded the set, leading to disagreements between him and the director, Michael Lehmann.

 The movie combined screwball comedy and action to form something that didn't jive well with a lot of viewers; it made only $17 million despite a $70 million budget.
 In one outrageous scene, Willis' character Hudson Hawk rides through Brooklyn Bridge on a hospital bed while yelling out the memorable line, "1-800-I'm-gonna-f***ing-die!" (via The Independent).
 Willis had a lot riding on the movie's success — namely, his reputation as an entertainer.
 He used the film to prove his comedy chops, which until then were largely limited to his hit TV show "Moonlighting."
 According to The Independent, the film's failure may have dampened Willis' ego and caused him to limit himself later to paint-by-the-numbers action flicks.

-He starred in a series of flops
+Bruce Willis starred in a series of flops

-In those movies, Willis' scenes are placed at the beginning so that audiences are duped into thinking he's a primary character, only to discover that he was hardly invested.
+In those movies, Willis's scenes are placed at the beginning so that audiences are duped into thinking he's a primary character, only to discover that he was hardly invested.
 Willis only has seven minutes of screen time in "Hard Kill" (2020), nine minutes in "Extraction" (2015), and 10 minutes in "Survive the Night" (2020).
-Following a trend Steven Seagal once trailblazed, Willis' last several movies have been deliberately awful, but they've earned him a huge payday, since producers use his name and image to make a buck in international markets, according to Vanity Fair.
+Following a trend Steven Seagal once trailblazed, Willis' last several movies have been deliberately awful, but they've earned him a huge payday, since producers use his name and image to make a buck in international markets.
 Willis was usually paid $2 million for two days of work, according to The LA Times.

 Bruce Willis first came on the scene when he played David Addison in the popular 1980s TV series "Moonlighting."
 Opposite him was Cybill Shepherd, who played his love interest Maddie Hayes.
 Their on-screen sexual tension had fans rooting for them to get together, making them an early purveyor of the popular "will-they-won't-they" romance trope, according to Nine Network.
 But their offscreen chemistry was a different story, and according to co-star Curtis Armstrong, the two actors couldn't stand each other.
 Body doubles were used so they wouldn't have to be near each other, and they couldn't bear to make eye contact.